-Orthodontic treatment aims to improve the smile and optimize masticatory function by correcting tooth alignment.
+Orthodontic treatment aims to improve the smile and optimize chewing functions by correcting tooth alignment.

-However, during and after treatment, there can be unfavorable outcomes such as cavities, periodontal disease, tooth devitalization, root resorption, TMJ problems, and enamel damage.
+However, during and after treatment, there can be adverse outcomes such as cavities, periodontal disease, tooth devitalization, root resorption, TMJ problems, and enamel damage.

 The impact of braces on oral hygiene

-It is more difficult to clean your teeth properly when wearing braces.
-Bacteria may grow where food particles are trapped around brackets and wires, accumulating plaque, which may later solidify into tartar and aggravate tooth decay.
+With braces, it is more difficult to clean your teeth properly.
+Bacteria will grow where food particles are trapped around brackets and wires, accumulating plaque, which may later solidify into tartar and worsen tooth decay.

-Dental caries is a common disease caused by acidic byproducts from different microorganisms demineralizing dental hard tissues.
-While dental caries can be reversed in its early stages, most cases remain permanent defects that affect function and appearance and, in extreme cases, result in tooth loss if not treated.
+Cavities, or dental caries, are caused by acidic byproducts from different microorganisms demineralizing the dental hard tissues.
+While dental caries can be reversed in its early stages, it can even result in tooth loss if not treated.

 Orthodontic treatment is considered a risk factor for dental caries, as fixed orthodontic devices increase the surface area to which plaque can attach and are difficult to remove completely.